 Seoul Museum of Art (SeMA), in partnership with the British Council, is delighted to present The Art of Dissonance as part of UK/Korea 2017–18.
-This exhibition brings together 26 carefully selected artworks from the British Council Collection, which holds over 8,500 works in the British Council Collection.
+This exhibition brings together 26 artworks by 16 contemporary artists, carefully selected from the 8,500 works in the British Council Collection.

-British Council Collection : The Art of Dissonance
+The Art of Dissonance

-- Date: 12 September – 12 November 2017
+- Dates: 12 September – 12 November 2017

 - Venue: Seoul Museum of Art (Seoul City Hall station exit 10)

-- Hosted and Organised by: Seoul Museum of Art in partnership with the British Council
+- Hosted and organised by: Seoul Museum of Art in partnership with the British Council

-- Participating Artsits: Paul Graham, Jeremy Deller & Alan Kane, Rachel Maclean, Bob and Roberta Smith, Cally Spooner, John Akomfrah, Mark Wallinger, Gillian Wearing, Samson Kambalu, Wolfgang Tillmans, Martin Parr, Grayson Perry, Mona Hatoum, Ed Hall, Lubaina Himid
+- Participating artsits: Paul Graham, Jeremy Deller & Alan Kane, Rachel Maclean, Bob and Roberta Smith, Cally Spooner, John Akomfrah, Mark Wallinger, Gillian Wearing, Samson Kambalu, Wolfgang Tillmans, Martin Parr, Grayson Perry, Mona Hatoum, Ed Hall, Lubaina Himid

 British Council Collection

 The British Council Collection began in 1938 with a modest group of works on paper and has grown to more than 8,500 artworks, including paintings, drawings, sculpture, photography, film and multimedia, by over 1,250 artists.
-The collection promotes artists who have contributed to the development of British Art by purchasing their work at a significant stage in their careers and enabling it to reach a global audience.
+The Collection promotes artists who have contributed to the development of British art by purchasing their work at a significant stage in their careers and enabling it to reach a global audience.
 The British Council’s Visual Arts team helps these objects to travel around the world as part of our international exhibitions.
 We also loan works to museums and galleries in the UK and overseas, and we invite curators from around the world to engage with our collection, learn about how we manage it and select works to display in their home country.

 Seoul Museum of Art

 The Seoul Museum of Art (SeMA) is a leading art museum in Seoul, the capital of Korea and a central city of Asia.
 SeMA aims to be a future-oriented museum meeting the needs of the time.
 SeMA identifies itself to become a space of participation and communication by overcoming institutional and conventional limits of traditional art museum.
 While pushing the boundaries of the traditional museum with public-engaging transcultural projects, it also curates critically acclaimed exhibitions that trail blaze the Korean contemporary art scene.
-SeMA attempts to meet various demands from the art world through its regional hubs, the specialisation of each museum branch, and to fulfill diverse interests of the visitors.
+SeMA attempts to meet various demands from the art world through its regional hubs, the specialisation of each museum branch, and to fulfil diverse interests of the visitors.
 SeMA boasts a city-wide network of art spaces, each with distinct characteristics.
 Situated at the heart of Seoul, the Seosomun main building focuses on presenting international contemporary art.